dcdpr/did-btc1/chapters/Update-Beacons.md

 Beacons are the mechanism by which a DID controller announces an update to their DID document by broadcasting an attestation to this update onto the public Bitcoin network.
-Beacons are identified by a Bitcoin address and emit Beacon Signals by broadcasting a valid Bitcoin transaction that spends from this Beacon address.
+Beacons are identified by a Bitcoin address and emit ::Beacon Signals:: by broadcasting a valid Bitcoin transaction that spends from this Beacon address.
-These transactions include attestations to a set of `didUpdatePayload`s, either in the form of Content Addressable Identifiers (CIDs) or Sparse Merkle Tree (SMT) roots.
+These transactions include attestations to a set of `didUpdatePayload`s, either in the form of Content Addressable Identifiers (CIDs) or ::Sparse Merkle Tree:: (SMT) roots.
 Beacons are included as a service in DID documents, with the Service Endpoint identifying a Bitcoin address to watch for Beacon Signals.
 All Beacon Signals broadcast from this Beacon MUST be processed as part of resolution (see [Read]).
 The type of the Beacon service in the DID document defines how Beacon Signals SHOULD be processed.

-**did:btc1** supports different Beacon Types, with each type defining a set of algorithms for:
+**did:btc1** supports different ::Beacon Types::, with each type defining a set of algorithms for:

 1. How a Beacon can be established and added as a service to a DID document.